 - conducting a minimum of monthly home visits with youth and families,

 - attending Family Engagement Meetings and Permanency Round Table Meetings,

 - partnering with multiple systems and agencies to ensure the best interest of the youth and family and for collaboration and continuity of care (this may be across the county, in other counties, or nationwide),

 - maintaining up-to-date records in the case file for the youth and family (including school reports, medical and dental records, therapy reports, service authorizations), and

 - documenting visits and meetings with families and communication with service providers.

-The Con Ops Team may be involved with families voluntarily or by order of the court.
-Some of the families served by the Con Ops team are also involved in the juvenile victim court through a Dependency and Neglect case.
+The Adolescent Team may be involved with families voluntarily or by order of the court.
+Some of the families served by the Adolescent team are also involved in the juvenile victim court through a Dependency and Neglect case.
 Families may be involved for a short time, through a 60 day assessment.
 They may also be involved for a longer period through an ongoing in home or out of home case.